Myrrh

 Which Myrrh perfumes are best in India?

-Which zodiac signs match Myrrh in Vedic astrology?
+Which zodiac signs match Myrrh in our reading?

 What is the spiritual meaning of Myrrh?